holaluz/terraform_check_environments/README.md

 # Terraform environments checker

-This script is useful to check changes in one (or several) Terraform environments.
+This script is useful to check changes in several Terraform environments.

 ## Getting Started